 Skitch is a free app that can make a significant difference for you if you are a heavy user of Evernote.
 Capturing screenshots, making notes, annotating them, and sharing will become much easier for you, and all you need to is to download Skitch and sign in to Evernote.
 The app will create a separate notebook for your screenshots.
 The upsides of the app:

 - Fast and very easy to use.

-- Multiple annotation possibilities, among which there is blur.
+- Multiple annotation possibilities, among which there is a blur.

 However, there is a rather serious downside:

 - The app is basically tied to Evernote and cannot be used anywhere else.
-Will hardly work for big enterprises.
+It will hardly work for big enterprises.

 PageProofer is another brilliant app for web developers and designers.
 What it basically does is adding a sticky note to the element you click on, which will work great for responsive elements of the website design.
 All the notes are saved in the system, are easy to use and comments on.
 Also, the app brings to the table the following: